ThomDong/cse15l-lab-reports/LabReport2.md

 ![image](https://github.com/ThomDong/cse15l-lab-reports/assets/130010181/78467f0d-a6b2-4a33-ac3b-976ba6c9b7ca)
 You can see from the screenshot above the test is smoothly passed, and there is no problem with it.
 This is because an input with the same number inside will not cause any problems within the test.

-3. The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above) screenshots
+## 3. The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above) ##

-a.
+SCREENSHOT A.
 ![image](https://github.com/ThomDong/cse15l-lab-reports/assets/130010181/53ea7b1a-c536-46f9-87ea-1afebff31f40)
-b.
+SCREENSHOT B.
 ![image](https://github.com/ThomDong/cse15l-lab-reports/assets/130010181/e1b0c4b1-d613-4142-96cf-535bbcef8347)
 Alright now, let us look at the first and second example.
 There are four elements total.
 These are [0],[1],[2],and [3].
 From the input, our goal is to have them flipped.
 So, if input is [0],[1],[2],and [3], then the output should be [3],[2],[1],and [0].
 However, both examples show that there was  a problem with the flipped output at element [2].
 It is supposed to have element [1] of the original input at the element [2] of the output.
 Instead. the element [2] of the output is having [2] of the input.
 The element [1] of the output is equal to the element [2] of the input as it should be.
 However, the symptom here in both examples is that element [1] of the input is being overwritten at the element [2] of the output when element [2] of the ouput should be euqal to the element [1] of the input.

-4. The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)
+## 4. The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown) ##

 Before: